Support this project:

 Enigma is a game where you control a marble through various maze like puzzles using the PC mouse.
 Similar games are Oxyd (Wikipedia) or my own palm game mulg.

 The Maemo port includes the necessary adoptions to the Maemo hardware (touchscreen, fixed 800x480 screen size, hw buttons) and a driver for my TiltStick.
-The Maemo port is based on the 1.10 release of enigma.
+The Maemo port is based on the 1.10 beta release of enigma.

 Using the TiltStick with an early maemo port of enigma